tuya/tuya-panel-kit-docs/docs/docs/data-entry/Slider.en.md

 ---
 title: Slider
-desc: Slider is a sliding selector, generally used inside the panel to process numerical dp points that can be reported and issued.
+desc: '`Slider` is a sliding selector, generally used inside the panel to process numerical dp points that can be reported and issued.'
 ---

 ## Code demo